| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest farm and ranch news Your Update from Ron Hays of RON for Friday January 28, 2011

 Alfalfa to be planted this spring.
 The group promises legal action and

+calls the move by USDA a caving in to the biotech sector of agriculture.
 "USDA could have maintained regulatory status over the perennial crop that is so important as forage for the livestock industry.
 Or they could have chosen a limited regulation strategy with bans on the planting of GE alfalfa seeds in seed growing regions to attempt to limit the contamination of alfalfa seed stock by foreign DNA from Monsanto's crop (alfalfa is pollinated by bees and other insects and has a pollination radius of five miles).
 Instead, the agency, under heavy pressure from the biotech sector, chose total deregulation.
 Over 250,000 public comments were received during the FEIS process, with the vast majority opposing deregulation."
 "The Center for Food Safety, supported by The Cornucopia Institute and others, has been embroiled in a court case fighting the release of GE-alfalfa.
 Cornucopia is a formal plaintiff in the case.
 The legal matter has been on hold while the USDA completed its court-ordered EIS.
 Opponents of GE-alfalfa may soon determine their "choice" and resume the legal battle." | |

-Higher Soybean Prices Make the Oilseed Crop Attractive as a Planting Option- Kim Anderson Talking Beans on SUNUP ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ SUNUP is
+| Higher Soybean Prices Make the Oilseed Crop Attractive as a Planting Option- Kim Anderson Talking Beans on SUNUP ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~SUNUP is

 talking lots about soybeans this weekend- and that includes many of the